 Since there are so many specialized sources available at libraries and experienced librarians to assist students, they really should learn how to utilize physical libraries as explained in this book.
 In addition, students are likely to discover that it is easier to identify the most valid resources at a library in contrast to sorting through the possibilities on the Internet.

 This second edition has been updated to reflect electronic research and writing, but it also includes the latest guidelines from the MLA Handbook, eighth edition.
-MLA guidelines are those most commonly used in high school and college, so students should become familiar with them.
+MLA (Modern Language Association) guidelines are those most commonly used in high school and college, so students should become familiar with them.
 The most significant style changes seem to be those related to documenting digital sources, but there are other changes such as those regarding in-text citations, treatment of titles of resources, and the arrangement and presentation of bibliographic information for all types of sources.
 Click here for a succinct list of “What’s New in the Eighth Edition.”

-This 74-page book walks students through the process of creating a research paper from figuring out where to begin, learning how to use the library, researching a topic, writing the paper, proofreading, and creating a bibliography.
+This 74-page book walks students through the process of creating a research paper: figuring out where to begin, learning how to use the library, researching a topic, writing the paper, proofreading, and creating a bibliography.
 A sample outline and research paper at the end show what final products should look like.
 Quick reference guides for documenting sources are included in two appendices at the end of the book.